Astrak/LoadScreen.js/README.md

 ```

 ### Textures
 Specify texture files if any.
-They will be loaded first and be accessible at their place, like `assets.textures.myTexture1`.
+They will be loaded first.
 ```js
 assets.textures = {
     myTexture1: {